-National Child Traumatic Stress Network -- The mission of the National Child Traumatic Stress Network is to raise the standard of care and improve access to services for traumatized children, their families and communities throughout the United States.
+National Child Traumatic Stress Network -- The mission of the National Child Traumatic Stress Network is to raise the standard of care and improve access to services for traumatized children, their families, and communities throughout the United States.

 American Academy of Pediatrics (AAP): A Public Health Approach to Toxic Stress -- This report looks to apply developmental science to the clinical setting, so pediatricians can better help their patients dealing with toxic stress.

-The mission of this Center is to leverage rapidly growing knowledge about how early childhood is a time of both great promise and considerable risk to drive science-based innovation that achieves breakthrough outcomes for children facing adversity.
+The Center on the Developing Child- Harvard University -- The mission of this Center is to leverage rapidly growing knowledge about how early childhood is a time of both great promise and considerable risk to drive science-based innovation that achieves breakthrough outcomes for children facing adversity.
 This selection specifically looks at how the AAP is addressing adverse childhood experiences.

 ACEs Connection -- The mission of ACEs Connection is to accelerate the global adverse childhood experiences (ACEs) science movement, recognize the impact of ACEs in shaping adult behavior and health, and promote trauma-informed and resilience-building practices and policies in all communities and institutions to help heal and develop resilience instead of traumatizing already traumatized people.